Kolyn090/ascii-art/src/trace/README.md

 | fast      | Almost twice as fast as optimized.
 Utilizes XOR comparison.
 The resulting image is very similar to optimized method.                |
 | vector    | Almost ten times as fast as slow.
 Vectorize all smaller images and compare the flattened array.
 The resulting image is much bolder. |

-An example of trace ascii art image:
+An example of ascii art image:

 <p align="center">
     <img src="../../resource/readme_imgs/trace_ascii_girl.png" width="400">